SpaCE-Lab-MSU/warmXtrophic/README.md

 - Spatial extent: Two experimental sites in Hickory Corners (Kellogg Biological Station) and Pellston (University of Michigan Biological Station), MI, USA.
 - Temporal extent: 2015-2021
+    - 2015-2017: warming (via open top chambers), herbivore reduction (via insecticide, small mammal exclosures)
+    - 2018-2021: warming (via open top chambers), herbivore reduction (via insecticide).
+In 2018 we removed the small mammal exclosures as they did not affect any response variables.
+        - The total number of replicates for each treatment is 6 at each site, excluding the small mammal treatment.

 ## Usage